 The greatest challenge individuals face after moving into a permanent home is maintaining it.
 We help each participant reintegrate into the community with services such as money management programs and life skills training.
 As of 2019, 98% of our stabilization clients were still in housing one year later.

-HomeStart advocates works to ensure that clients have the best chance at maintaining their housing after placement by providing essential support services.
+HomeStart case managers works to ensure that clients have the best chance at maintaining their housing after placement by providing essential support services.

-HomeStart advocates act as a liaison for their clients to understand, apply for, and obtain available resources
+Stabilization case managers act as liaisons for their clients to understand, apply for, and obtain available resources

 Representative Payees manage client's income, assist with processing bills for payment, and establishing budgets for housing success